 The government uses tax revenues for various purposes.
 The government provides public services and goods.
 They also buy goods and services from the business sector.
 In general, government spending falls into three main categories:

-- Current expenditures.
-It consists of routine expenditures on goods and services such as spending on health, education, and defense programs.
+- Current expenditures consist of routine expenditures on goods and services, such as spending on health, education, and defense programs.
 Payments for government employees’ salaries also fall into this category.

-- Capital expenditures.
-It consists of spending on economic capital, such as spending on infrastructure.
-This component makes an essential contribution to increasing the capital stock and productive capacity of the economy.
+- Capital expenditures consist of spending on economic capital, such as infrastructure.
+This component makes an essential contribution to increasing the economy’s capital stock and productive capacity.

-- Transfer payment.
-This category includes expenses that do not involve the exchange of goods and services.
+- Transfer payment includes expenses that do not involve the exchange of goods and services.
 Examples of transfer payments are unemployment benefits and income allowances for poor families.

 In running the budget, the government has three options: